Alessio-Di-Domenico/Business-Projects/README.md

-# University-Projects
+# Business Projects

-This folder contains all the projects that I have done during University, there are both technical and business projects.
+This folder contains all the business projects that I have done during my Master's degree.